thorlauridsen/PRDAT2022/Lectures/Lec02/README.md

 #### NFA for _aa_
 ![](https://github.com/REXKrash/PRDAT2022/blob/main/Lectures/Lec02/images/BCD2_2/NFAv03.png?raw=true)

-Lastly, we will unify each seperate NFA into 1 final NFA:
+Lastly, we will unify each separate NFA into 1 final NFA:
 ![](https://github.com/REXKrash/PRDAT2022/blob/main/Lectures/Lec02/images/BCD2_2/NFAv1.png?raw=true)

 ### b)
-Through building this DFA, we have made the followig matrix:
+Through building this DFA, we have made the following matrix:

 | DFA | At A | At B | NFA-states                        |
 | --- | ---- | ---- | --------------------------------- |